 This is elevated living: ceilings are high, décor is grand, original features abound.
 There’s a big dose of culture, too, in the wall art, a collaboration with sponsored students from Cheltenham University’s Fine Art department.
 Donated pieces bring rooms to life with their vivid colour and creative flair.

 Northridge Hall is great for parties, but it’s great for families, too.
 Cook up a storm on the four-oven Aga, or let our experts take over while you pour the drinks.
-Eat en-masse around the chunky dining table or al-fresco on the terrace in the pure North-country air.
+Eat en-masse around the chunky dining table or al-fresco on the terrace in the pure North-country air while the kids find the playhouse.
+We think you’ve already found yours.

-A half-acre of prime parkland sprawls before you, perfect for a pre-prandial stroll.
+A half-acre of prime parkland sprawls before you, perfect for a pre-prandial stroll or for wearing the kids out.
 Out there in the walled garden, there’s swings and a playhouse, and a ball to kick into the open goal.
 In summer, there’s cricket and croquet or just Pimm’s and a paperback.

 Head to the stable for more toys.
 Take a bottle and glasses to clink because two bubbling seven-seat hot tubs await.
 Dry off and get competitive around the pool table, the table tennis or table football.

 On the terrace, table and chairs await al-fresco dining in the rural air.
-Sizzle your sausages on the gas barbie and rediscover the lost joys of vitamin D.
+Sizzle your sausages on the gas barbie as the kids race across the lawn and rediscover the lost joys of vitamin D.

 If you’re here in winter, note that Northridge Hall is part of the Ledston Estate.
 That means shoots from October to February that you’ll hear from the house.
 Of course, for you, gunshot and the flap of a falling bird could just add to the authentic country feel of the manor.
 It’s your call.